 I got married when I was 25 and that’s when things really started to change.
 One night, my wife and I had a moment like you see in romantic comedies like Braveheart (I can’t think of any other romantic movies that I’m willing to admit to watching; he dies for love and the Scots moon the English).

 Anyway…I told her I needed to talk to her, and she said she had something she wanted to talk to me about too.
 So we went to a bookstore and grabbed coffee.
 She was so excited and went first.
 She had secretly booked an Alaskan cruise!
 Then it was my turn.
 I realized that we had a combined debt of over $55,000 (car, student loans, engagement ring, and honeymoon…obviously I was a big saver) and we were going on immediate financial lockdown!
 No cruise.
 Ugh, I felt like such a loser and jerk.

 Fast forward 3 years, and we were completely out of debt (except for a modest house; thank you Dave Ramsey), I had a higher paying job in medical sales, and we had our first child.
 I kind of felt like I had this crap figured out.
 I was the man!

-But sometime in the next year or two, I started to realize that I wanted more.
+Sometime in the next year or two, I started to realize that I wanted more.
 I hadn’t peaked at 28 had I?
-It was a sort of Divine Discontent.
+It was a sort of divine discontent.
 It was though God was nudging me to wake up.
 Ambition kicked in and I started eyeing a few possible career moves.
-But I also started worrying about gaining financial success at the expense of my family.
+I also started worrying about gaining financial success at the expense of my family.
 The thought of not being involved with my child made me feel guilty, but the thought of not making more money made me feel like a bad provider.